 Or you can throw away the rule book and go free style!
 Mix and match and create your own unique look.
 Add glass or stone, make a feature wall from patterned tiles and let your imagination guide you.

 The last tip is GO BIG!
-Big tiles make the room look bigger, and because big tiles have less grout lines, there is less chance of discolouration and water penetration to the back of the tile, particularly important in shower areas.
+Big tiles or XL tiles make the room look bigger, and because big tiles have less grout lines, there is less chance of discolouration and water penetration to the back of the tile, particularly important in shower areas.

 At Ceramic Planet, you can browse the web site for big tiles, small mosaics, feature walls and bathroom products all on show and in stock.

 At Ceramic Planet, we want to make sure that you have many years enjoyment from your tiles.
 So here are a few tips to help you avoid some of the more common pitfalls.

 Tiles vary in shade from batch to batch

 Just like wallpaper, tiles vary in colour from batch to batch.
 The glazes change colour when fired and can end up different shades depending on such factors as atmospheric pressure and humidity, as well as variations in the firing temperatures.

 As a rule, tiles of one batch should be the same colour, but some vary slightly within the batch.
 So always check the batch numbers and mix tiles from different boxes when tiling.

 Tiles vary in size, too